Luke 5: Catching fish and people: the first disciples (verses 1–11)

-Here Jesus proceeds to preach the "word of God" to the many listeners, using Simon's fishing boat as a platform.
-Afterwards he asks the fishermen to go out fishing again.
+Afterwards he asks the fishermen to go out "into deep water" (verse 4) to start fishing again.
 They are reluctant, as they had been unsuccessful during the night before, but following his request they catch a large load and are amazed.
 Jesus then calls Simon (Peter) and his partners, James and John, the sons of Zebedee, into his ministry, and says to Simon: "From now on you (singular) will be catching people".
 Presbyterian writer Marvin Vincent notes that "both Matthew and Mark make the promise to be addressed to Peter and his companions; Luke to Peter alone".

-The story of the calling of the first disciples is also told in Mark 1:16-20 and Matthew 4:18-22, although Matthew's account also includes Andrew, Simon's brother.
+The story of the calling of the first disciples is also told in Mark 1:16–20 and Matthew 4:18–22, although Matthew's account also includes Andrew, Simon's brother.
 The story is expanded by Luke, who links it to the miraculous catch of fish.
 Luke also has already revealed that Jesus had healed Simon's mother-in-law establishing a link between the two.
 Franklin notes an emphasis on Simon Peter's discernment of "the presence of God in Jesus", comparable to the prophet Isaiah's reaction to his vision of "the Lord of Hosts" in :